ICYMI in NFL Week 7: Lions fans call out officiating circus

 And players know what can happen if they dare utter what they believe.

-St. Louis Rams linebacker Clay Matthews reportedly was fined after tweeting about what he considers the officials’ “inability to make the accurate and correct calls” and how the NFL’s head of officiating, Al Riveron, “continues to blindly side with his refs and the current status quo.”
+Los Angeles Rams linebacker Clay Matthews reportedly was fined after tweeting about what he considers the officials’ “inability to make the accurate and correct calls” and how the NFL’s head of officiating, Al Riveron, “continues to blindly side with his refs and the current status quo.”

 Here are other top topics after the seventh Sunday of the NFL season: